 Bangkok, also known as the City of Angels and Venice of the East, will hit you like a ton of bricks.
 Hot, polluted, and chaotic, it thrills with energy, and the sightseeing, shopping, and eating possibilities are so vast that you'll have little time to rest.
 When you do find a moment, though, you can pamper yourself at spas, skyline-view bars, luxurious hotels, and excellent restaurants.

-mesmerizing blend of old and new, East and West, and dizzying contradictions.
-Temples and red-light districts, languid canals and permanent gridlock, streetside vendors and chic upscale eateries, all make their home together, all at the same time.
-Bangkok rarely fails to make an impression, and yes, you might need to go spend a few days on the beach to recover from it all.
+The city is a mesmerizing blend of old and new, East and West, and dizzying contradictions.
+Temples and red-light districts, languid canals and permanent gridlock, street-side vendors and chic upscale eateries, all exist side by side.
+Bangkok rarely fails to make an impression, and yes, you might need to spend a few days on the beach to recover from it all.